sunbelbd/CL-UN-SentiCLF/README.md

 Similarly, monolingual unlabeled data can be processed and placed in ./data/processed/de-en folder.

 ### Usage
+We also use English and German as an example to show how to use it.
 ```
 bash runPaddle_de.sh --clf_steps 50 --num_gpu 1 --exp_name unsupMTDiscCLF_ende --data_category books (dvd or music) --train_dis True --train_encdec True --train_bt True --clf_atten False --clf_mtv True --tokens_per_batch 600
 ```